error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Segment-BasedGroupVelocity.md

-This method will allow us to describe the gravitational influence of a region of spacetime to be described in terms of structural density, independent of the observer's frame and showcases a central strength of the segmented spacetime model: Its ability to express gravitational curvature as a measurable shift in segment count.
+This method will allow us to describe the gravitational influence of a region of spacetime to be described in terms of structural density, independent of the observer's frame and showcases a central strength of the Segmented Spacetime model: Its ability to express gravitational curvature as a measurable shift in segment count.

 To quantify the gravitational effect near the star S2, we use the emission and observation